PMizz13/ma-browser-card/README.md

 **Recently Played section missing**
 Add `ma_token` to your config.
 Without it the section is skipped silently.
+If this is in the card yaml then reset the cache.
+This will need to be done when changing dashboard themes currently.

 **Recently Played section not changing**
 A known bug in Music Assistant where certain players do not track played tracks.
 You will need to wait on a fix from Music Assistant.